-Ever fresh Glove Drying Liners (P00000666) unfortunately, glove manufacturers often do not provide customers with care information.
+Ever new Glove Drying Liners (P00000666) unfortunately, glove manufacturers often do not provide customers with care information.

-Many do not take care of them at all, which leads to the fact that the gloves very quickly begin to smell unpleasant, and later the materials begin to collapse.
-Without care, even elite gloves can be ruined in less than a year.
+Many do not take care of them at all, which leads to the gloves quickly beginning to smell unpleasant, and later the materials start to collapse.
+Without respect, even elite gloves can be ruined in less than a year.

-- Always use boxing bandages.
+Always use boxing bandages.
 In addition to protecting the hand and joints, boxing bandages absorb sweat very well.
 As a result, the glove gets wet less and, consequently, the time for drying it is significantly reduced.
 Just don’t forget to wash the bandages themselves at least once a week.

-- If the outer surface is dirty, we recommend wiping it with a regular cloth soaked in soap solution.
+If the outer surface is dirty, we recommend wiping it with a regular cloth soaked in soap solution.
 Do not rub your leather gloves with wax and other shoe care products.

 How to buy the best boxing gloves